Menithal/ActionCameraPlugin/readme.md

 ### Contributing, Developing and Building

 Note if building using DEBUG, a textfile will be output to `%HOMEPATH%/Documents/Liv/Output` and written into with debug messages.
-If releasing, make sure DEBUG is not set.

 When building a release, make sure NOT to have the DEBUG flag set, otherwise the debug file will be filled to brim.
+We do not want to flood end users.